K. G. Tregonning: Academic career

 Following his studies at Adelaide and Oxford, Tregonning traveled to Singapore, in 1953, to take up a position as a lecturer in the history department of the University of Malaya in Singapore.
 In 1958, he succeeded the naval historian C. Northcote Parkinson in the Raffles Chair of History at the University of Singapore, named for Sir Stamford Raffles.

 During his time in Singapore, Tregonning established the Journal of Southeast Asian History in 1960, published by Cambridge University Press.
 He also published several books, including A History of Modern Sabah (North Borneo, 1881-1963) and The British in Malaya: The First Forty Years 1786-1826.
 Sponsored by the Colonial Office as part of the Corona Library, Tregonning's North Borneo was published by Her Majesty's Stationery Office in 1960 with a foreword by Sir Winston Churchill.
 Correspondents of Tregonning at the time included Lee Kuan Yew, Jawaharlal Nehru, Habib Bourguiba, and Norodom Sihanouk.
 His students in Singapore included the diplomats Chiang Hai Ding and Wong Lin Ken.

 In 1967, Tregonning returned to Australia to the position of headmaster at Hale School.
 His students there included the diplomat John King Atkins, the Australian Army general Daniel McDaniel, and the composer Ash Gibson Greig.
 From 1980 Tregonning served as the general editor of the University of Queensland Press's Leaders in Asia Series.
 After retiring from Hale School in 1988, Tregonning was appointed to the Official Corruption Committee on which he served until 1993.

 Tregonning also worked in an advisory capacity for the Australian Senate's Standing Committee on Foreign Affairs and Defence and was a board member of the West Australian Ballet.

 Personal life

-The artist Mel Tregonning, was K. G. Tregonning's great-granddaughter and the tennis player Don Tregonning was his second cousin.
+The tennis player Don Tregonning was his second cousin.